 - Whether you have any gang affiliations

-There are no reliable figures available for ICE Stay of Removal success rates, but the agency’s website states that ICE considers removal requests based on national security, flight risk, and risk to public safety.
-If you can show that allowing you to stay in the United States presents little risk, you have a chance of winning a Stay of Removal.
+There are no reliable figures available for ICE Stay of Removal success rates.
+Still, the agency’s website states that ICE considers removal requests based on national security, flight risk, and risk to public safety.
+If you can show that allowing you to stay in the United States presents little risk, you can win a Stay of Removal.

 Strategies for Preventing Deportation